Session Setup in Your Agenda Data

 The uploaded content becomes available on your next data publish.

-Note: Unless you request an API integration with your own Vimeo Premium account, all video files uploaded into the CMS are access restricted.
+Note: Unless you request an API integration with your own Vimeo Premium account, all video files uploaded into the CAB are access restricted.
 You can continue hosting your content via the EventPilot platform for a small monthly fee.
 If you wish to host and archive all files, please contact your project manager to set up an integration with your Vimeo Premium account.
 Setup fees may apply.

 Only logged in attendees have access to the speaker uploaded content.